tripleducky/qml-niri/README.md

   Also, confirm that you're using Qt 6, and not older versions.
 You can do this with `qml --version`.
 If the Qt 6 binary is not on your `$PATH` (e.g. on Void Linux it is at `/usr/lib/qt6/bin/qml`), you can symlink it as `qml6` somewhere on your `$PATH`.

 - *Connection failed*:
-  Verify that the `NIRI_SOCKET` environment variable is set and points to a valid socket.
+  Ensure niri is actually running. 😄
+  Otherwise, verify that the `NIRI_SOCKET` environment variable is set and points to a valid socket.
 It should be something like `/run/user/<name>/niri.wayland-1.1856.sock`.
 Note that this is affected by the value of `XDG_RUNTIME_DIR`.

 ## License